 I really do love writing.
 It’s saved my life so many times.
 I started writing songs in high school.
 They were laughable and bad at first, but after I took some theory classes and spent time honing my craft, the good songs started coming.
 I was then able to express myself confidently, and it honestly shaped who I am as a person in many positive ways.

 I see that same passion in some of my students.
-Brooke Holloway (one of my high school guitar students) and I worked on five of her original songs.
+Brooke Holloway (one of my former guitar students) and I worked on five of her original songs.
 We practiced her songs many times to iron out the kinks, and then we prepared the songs for recording.
 Brooke is very musically inclined, so the writing came easily to her, and then she worked tirelessly to perfect her songs.
 We recorded her EP with Brad Timko at the Mason Music Recording Studio and I produced it.
 It was such a rewarding experience to see her process.
 She would start with just a song name or a lyric, and then we would build that into a song; and ultimately, we recorded a fun, memorable final product.
 I hope more of my students will pursue this path.

 A great idea usually take a village of people to accomplish.
 Who do you have on your team helping produce the series?

 Big shoutout to Robin Rains, Frank Thagard, and Brandon Garten at Marvin Video.
 They are such fun, professional people to work with!
-Kyle Nix designed our logo, and we’ve had great photographers like Jazmine McCarty and William Yarborough join us behind-the-scenes.
+Kyle Nix designed our logo, and we’ve had great photographers like Jazmine McCarty and William Yarbrough join us behind-the-scenes.